-The research group at U-motion lab, Department of community medicine and rehabilitation; Physiotherapy, is headed by Professor Charlotte Häger, in close collaboration with Associate professor Helena Grip, medical engineering and Dr Lina Schelin, Statistics.
+Research group Our research aims to evaluate and improve human sensorimotor control in individuals with a range of musculoskeletal or neurological injuries and diseases.
+The multi-professional research group at the U-motion laboratory, Department of Community Medicine and Rehabilitation; Physiotherapy, is headed by Professor Charlotte Häger, in close collaboration with Associate Professor Helena Grip, Medical Engineering and Dr Lina Schelin, Statistics.

 The core facility for our research is the U-motion laboratory, where equipment includes an advanced integrated system comprising of 3D motion analysis cameras to capture movements (kinematics), force platforms to analyse ground reaction forces for moments of force and powers around joints (kinetics), and electromyography (EMG) to register muscle activity.
 An auto-follow rail camera also allows continuous 2D video recordings of movements from the side as persons move through the room (e.g., during gait).
 An Ergotrainer is mounted in the ceiling for body-weight supported gait or other movements.

 Our research projects also involve methods such as muscle strength testing using various dynamometers, physical activity monitoring, clinical assessments/tests, qualitative studies and surveys.
 The projects target a range of different study populations with musculoskeletal and/or neurological conditions, such as people with injury of the anterior cruciate ligament, knee osteoarthritis, patellofemoral pain, neck or low back pain, stroke and cerebral palsy.

 Click here for a video presentation of our research

 Our research, particularly analyses of whole-body movements, generates vast and complex data.
 We therefore also develop advanced statistical analyses for more comprehensive interpretation of human movements and performance in healthy and pathological conditions.